ProtocolONE/ptah-docs/content/docs/background.md

 Fixed and parallax effects are design techniques:

 - when using a fixed background image, the image will remain static, while the content will move over the image as your scroll down the page.
-- when using a parallax background image, both the image and the content will move as your scroll down the page, but at different speeds.

 {{< hint >}}
 To add a fixed background to the page:

 - [Add a background to the page.](#add-a-background-to-the-page)
-- Enable the *Fixed while scrolling* and click *Save*.
+- Enable the *Fixed while scrolling* in *Page Style* > *Background*.
 {{< /hint >}}

-TODO анимация с фиксированным фоном на всей странице
+- when using a parallax background image, both the image and the content will move as your scroll down the page, but at different speeds.
 {{< hint >}}
-To add a fixed background to the page:
+To add a parallax to the section background:

 - [Add a background to the section.](#add-a-background-to-a-section-or-block)
-- Enable the Parallax on background in Settings Panel.
+- Enable the *Parallax on background* in Settings Panel for this section.
 - Open your landing page in the Preview mode to see the parallax effect clicking the *Preview icon* at the top menu.
 {{< /hint >}}

-TODO интерфейс с настройкой Parallax on background

 ## Repeat an image for all sections
 ***

 You can upload a background image and repeat it for all sections on the page.

-TODO image пример одинакового фона для всех секций

 {{< hint >}}
 - [Add a background to the page.](#add-a-background-to-the-page)
-- Enable the *Background fill* and click *Save*.
+- Enable the *Background fill* in *Page Style* > *Background*.
 {{< /hint >}}

-TODO image интерфейс картинка с настройками фона с параметром Background fill

 ## Remove a background image
 ***

 {{< hint >}}
-To remove a background image from a section (or block) open Settings Panel for and click the *Remove icon*.
+To remove a background image from a section, block or page open Settings Panel and click the *Delete button*.
 {{< /hint >}}

-TODO image интерфейс настройки с конкой удаления изображения
+{{< figure src="/images/delete-image.png">}}

 ***